Ali Raza

 • Delaying it without a valid reason is considered sinful.

-• If appointing someone else to give Zakat al Fitr, the giver remains responsible until sure it's delivered.
+• If appointing someone else to give Zakat al-Fitr, the giver remains responsible until it's delivered.

 • The father has the authority to pay Sadaqah al-Fitr for his mature children after seeking their approval.

-• A person can pay the Fitrah for his wife and children without their consent if they are under his guardianship.
+• A person can pay fitrah for his wife and children without their consent if they are under his guardianship.
 He typically has the authority to do so.

 • However, one cannot give their Fitrah to their impoverished spouse, parents, grandparents, children, or grandchildren.